chimaihueze/chimaihueze/README.md

 📚 I am continuously expanding my knowledge and staying up-to-date with the latest advancements in the healthcare and software engineering domains.
 I am always eager to explore new technologies, frameworks, and methodologies to deliver high-quality solutions that exceed expectations.

-- 💻 Skills: C#, .NET, Java, SpringBoot, Python, JavaScript, HTML, CSS, and Tailwind.
+- 💻 Skills: C#, .NET, Java, SpringBoot, Python, Django, JavaScript, HTML, CSS, Bootstrap and Tailwind.

 📫 I am open to exciting opportunities and collaborations, so feel free to reach out!
 Let's shape the future of healthcare together.